Crawford Greenewalt: Personal life

 Greenewalt and his wife Margaretta (née Du Pont) had two sons, Crawford "Greenie" Greenewalt Jr. (1937-2012) and David Greenewalt, and daughter, Nancy L. Frederick.
 The younger Crawford was a professor of classical archaeology at the University of California, Berkeley who was among the leaders of the Archaeological Exploration of Sardis.
 David died in 2003.

-He died in Wilmington, Delaware one day after having a stroke.
+Greenewalt died in Wilmington, Delaware in 1993, one day after having a stroke.